dzhibas/SublimePrettyJson/README.md

 - OS X: <kbd>cmd+ctrl+j</kbd>

-or through Command Palette <kbd>Ctrl+Shift+P</kbd> find "Pretty JSON: Format (Pretty Print) JSON"
+or through Command Palette <kbd>Ctrl+Shift+P</kbd> find "Pretty JSON: Format JSON"
 (you can search for part of it like 'pretty format')

 If selection is empty and configuration entry